rishav4101/10daysofcode-stock_prediction/tasks/Tasks.md

 ## Task 3 - Understanding basics of supervised Machine learning

 Read about how various supervised learning models work.
-Eg :- Linear Regression, Polynomial Regression, LASSO, etc.
+Eg :- Linear Regression, Polynomial Regression, Logistic Regression etc.

 ## Task 4 - Use Regression on a basic dataset

 Use Linear regression on the very famous boston house prediction dataset.

+## Task 5 - (Bonus Task)

+Use Logistic regression on the iris dataset on which we have already worked earliar